QuanEstimation/group/src/member/students.md

 #### Hainan University

-No student is graduated at Hainan University yet.
+No student is graduated in Hainan University yet.

 #### Huazhong University of Science and Technology

-3 Ph.D. students and 1 master's student have graduated from our group at Huazhong University of Science and Technology.
+3 Ph.D. students and 1 master's student have graduated from our group in Huazhong University of Science and Technology.
 Details are given in the table below.

 | Year | Degree | Name | Current position |
 | :---:|     :---:    | :---:| :---: |